SeabassTheFish03/Zustandmaschinisten/README.md

 The order is important because pip and Conda don't play well together.
 To use them together, Conda must be used first and pip must be used second.

+## To run the code:
+Run using python, run the main file, the json file with the formal definition of the DFA, and the input string to run through the DFA.
+'py main.py <"file.json"> <"inputString">'